Hoarding & Saving Loops

 A cluttered room for saving, keeping, postponing, acquiring, and the difficulty of letting go.

 Hoarding is not simply too much stuff.
-It is often a house-sized loop where keeping relieves the discomfort of discarding.
+It is often a house-sized loop where keeping relieves the discomfort of discarding and the room slowly starts carrying the loop.

 The Catalog on the Table